 Ethical commitment

-Competencies concerning ethical commitment, social awareness, civic responsibility and sensitivity to the environment – developed at the University and certified by it.
+Competencies concerning social awareness, civic responsibility and sensitivity to the environment – developed at the University and certified by it.

 Research